 WHAT IS IT?

-This is a special two-day “How to Get Published” writing workshop, May 8-9, 2026.
-In other words, it’s two days full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
+This is a special one-day in-person “How to Get Published” writing workshop on Saturday, November 14, 2026, at the David L. Lawrence Convention Center.
+In other words, it’s one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.
-And even though this is the “Pittsburgh” Writing Workshop, make no mistake — writers from everywhere are welcome to attend virtually.
-Our WDW writers conferences have helped dozens of writers find literary agent representation — see our growing list of success stories here.

-This event is designed to squeeze as much into two days of learning as possible.
-You can ask any questions you like during the online classes, and get your specific concerns addressed.
-We will have literary agents online to give feedback and take pitches from writers, as well.
-This year’s 2026 PWW agent & editor faculty so far includes:
+This event is designed to squeeze as much into one day of learning as possible.
+You can ask any questions you like during the classes, and get your specific concerns addressed.
+We will have literary agents onsite to give feedback and take pitches from writers, as well.
+This year’s agent and editor faculty so far includes:

 By the end of the day, you will have all the tools you need to move forward on your writing journey.
-This independent event is organized by coordinators Brian Klems and Chuck Sambuchino of Writing Day Workshops.
+This independent event is organized by coordinator Brian Klems of Writing Day Workshops, with regional assistance from local writing groups.

 To register, click the button above, or email Brian at WDWconference@gmail.com and tell him you’re interested in the Pittsburgh event.